Strong cost focus

 • Cost competitive, high-quality products are vital to drive profitable growth.

-• The SEK 8bn re-engineering investment initiative significantly increases the use of global modularized products for refrigerators/freezers and cooking products.
+• The re-engineering investment initiative has significantly increased the use of Group-wide technology and common product architectures for refrigerators/ freezers and cooking products.

-• Benefits from modularized products in automated production include:
+• Benefits from Group-wide technology and product architectures in automatedproduction include:

 • Sharpened offering with more relevant features at lower costs.